-(noun) An owlet is a young owl, typically a recently hatched bird that has not yet developed its full mature plumage and is still dependent on its parents for feeding, care, and security.
+(noun) An owlet is a young baby owl, typically a recently hatched bird that has not yet developed its full mature plumage and is still dependent on its parents for feeding, care, and security.
 Owlets do not usually leave the nest for long and cannot completely care for themselves, but as they get older they will explore near the nesting area and may even be found on the ground.

-(rhymes with towelette, "howl it" and "cowl bit")
+(rhymes with towelette, "howl let" and "cowl bit")

 Baby owls are typically unable to fly but may have left the nest to strengthen their wings and legs by exploring nearby branches or rocks, climbing or jumping about in a process called "branching."
 They may perch in unusual areas or even rest directly on the ground with little regard for being in full view of predators.

 They may be curious about nearby objects, even other animals, and will use their large, bold eyes to carefully observe their new world, often twisting their heads around to see things from different angles.
 Young owls often stay close to their siblings, and it is not unusual to see several owlets together.

 When You Find a Baby Owl

 Mature parent owls can be highly protective of their offspring and have been known to viciously attack anything they perceive as a threat, including other birds, large mammals, and even humans.
 Birders should always be cautious when watching owlets and keep their distance to avoid stressing the young birds or antagonizing their parents.
 If a young owl appears to be in distress or shows signs of injury, it is best to contact a licensed wildlife rehabilitator, bird rescue organization, or other wildlife authorities for assistance to be sure the bird is safe and healthy.
 Birders should not try to capture or rescue a baby owl on their own, since improper handling could cause greater problems or additional harm.